iamdhruvtripathi/Python-playground/Random & Fun/README.md

 └── README.md
 ```

+---

 ## Notes

 * Some scripts interact with the keyboard, mouse, audio system, or other parts of the operating system.
-Depending on the script and operating system, additional permissions or dependencies may be required
+Depending on the script and operating system, additional permissions or dependencies may be required.
-* Scripts are intentionally small and independent, so each one can be run and experimented with on its own
+* Scripts are intentionally small and independent, so each one can be run and experimented with on its own.
 * This project is a collection of experiments rather than a single application.
-Some scripts are useful, some are games, and some exist mostly because they seemed funny at the time
+Some scripts are useful, some are games, and some exist mostly because they seemed funny at the time.